-(3) Finance

-(i) Impairment
+- (3) Finance - (i) Impairment

 The Group possesses a variety of property, plant and equipment that serve the purposes of its businesses, and intangible assets such as goodwill associated with corporate acquisitions and technology assets.
-In the event that production equipment is left idle by a sudden change in the business environment, or due to a decline in utilization rates, or owing to the failure of an acquired business to meet initial projections, or owing to other factors, an impairment loss arises, which may affect the business performance of the Group.
+In the event that production equipment is left idle by a sudden change in the business environment, or owing to a decline in utilization rates, the failure of an acquired business to meet initial projections, or other factors, an impairment loss arises, it may affect the business performance of the Group.
 In light of this risk, the Group follows up on acquired businesses in order to realize post-acquisition synergies and regularly monitors the macroeconomic environment.

-(4) Regulatory and legal procedures, natural disasters and accidents

-(i) Critical contracts for operation
+- (4) Regulatory and legal procedures, natural disasters and accidents - (i) Critical contracts for operation

-An outline of the contracts that are considered to be important for the business development of the Group is described in "II.
-Overview of business 4.
-Critical contracts for operation."
-If these contracts end due to the expiry of the contract term, cancellation, or some other reason, or if revisions to the agreements are disadvantageous to the Group, it may affect the business strategy and performance of the Group.
+If any important contracts for the business development of the Group ends owing to the expiry of the contract term or cancellation or for some other reason or if revisions to the agreements are disadvantageous to the Group, it may affect the business strategy and performance of the Group.